briansunter/graph/site/content/pages/travels with charley.md

 ## Background

-It was published in 1962, shortly after the author's death
+It was published in 1962, shortly after the author's death.

 His travels start in Long Island, New York, and roughly follow the outer border of the United States, from Maine to the Pacific Northwest, down into his native Salinas Valley in California across to Texas, through the Deep South, and then back to New York.
-Such a trip encompassed nearly 10,000 miles and took 10 weeks
+Such a trip encompassed nearly 10,000 miles and took ten weeks.

-He won the pulitzer year and the Nobel prize for Grapes of Wrath, shortly after Travels with Charley was published.
+He won the Pulitzer year and the Nobel prize for Grapes of Wrath shortly after Travels with Charley was published.

 ## Themes